 Through the Pipeline Project, UW undergraduates provide K-12 students in Seattle schools, as well as rural and tribal communities across the state.
 Our project transforms the learning and inspires the growth of both groups of students, while addressing inequities in public education in Washington State.

-- The Project will offer K-12 outreach opportunities to every UW undergraduate who desires them and will nurture and support all UW students who initiate their own local, regional, and international K-12 educational projects.
+- We will offer K-12 outreach opportunities to every UW undergraduate who desires them.

-- The Project will ensure strong, vital, and reciprocal relationships with K-12 school and community partners who value such relationships.
+- We will ensure strong, vital, and reciprocal relationships with K-12 school and community partners.

-- The values of diversity, inclusion and equity are infused into every aspect of staffing, recruitment, and programming at the Pipeline Project.
+- The values of diversity, inclusion and equity will be infused into every aspect of staffing, recruitment, outreach and programming at the Pipeline Project.